Ancient Vessels

 USCGC STORIS

-On September 6th, with help from HCMS Labrador, Storis, Spar, and Bramble navigate the challenging seventeen-mile passage in the Bellot Strait.
-In doing so, they became the first deep draft ships to sail through this waterway.
-Continuing eastward, they sailed toward Lancaster Sound, crossed the Arctic Circle, and steamed into the Labrador Sea.
-Heading homeward, they continued along the eastern Canadian and United States coasts.
+On September 6th, Storis, Spar, and Bramble became the first deep draft ships to sail through the challenging seventeen-mile passage in the Bellot Strait.
 By October, all three cutters had reached their respective homeports and thus went down in history as the first American vessels to transit through the icy seas of the Northwest Passage and circumnavigate the North American continent.
+This historic transit ended a 450-year search for the Northwest Passage.

-In 1972, Storis underwent a major renovation converting her from a light icebreaker to a medium endurance cutter.
+In 1972, the Coast Guard ship Storis underwent a major renovation converting her from a icebreaker to a medium endurance cutter.
 The primary functions of Storis shifted to enforcing laws and treaties of the domestic and foreign fisheries in the Bering Sea and Gulf of Alaska.
 Storis underwent another major maintenance overhaul in 1986 that replaced her power plant and expanded her living quarters to include a new berthing area for women and a lounge for the crew.

-We build this primarily wood model of the USCGC Storis in two versions, at her historic voyage and before decommissioning when her number was gold, signifying she was the longest serving ship.
+We build this primarily wood Coast Guard Storis model in two versions: 1/when she made the historic Northwest Passage voyage 2/before decommissioning when her number was gold.

-Learn more about the Coast Guard STORIS here: https://en.wikipedia.org/wiki/USCGC_Storis
+Learn more about the Coast Guard ship STORIS here: https://en.wikipedia.org/wiki/USCGC_Storis

 https://www.mycg.uscg.mil/News/Article/3628183/the-long-blue-line-first-us-transit-of-the-northwest-passage-1957/